D-Jeffrey/Embroidery-File-Organize/README.md

 - Needs to support USB for people who are not Mysewnet based.

 ## Releases
+### 0.1.2
+- Added Support for Zip inside of Zip
+- Adjust the code to start to deal with the end-of-life for the mySewnet Cloud Sync tool.
+- Improved some logging
+- It does require more manual effort to send the file results to the cloud.
+- It still managed the local repository of files but it create a temporary new location for any recent downloads.
+- This may actually work better for people who did not use Cloud Sync or have Cloud Sync support but did use Direct USB

 ### 0.0.2
 - Fixed the script name, fixed error messages
 ### 0.0.1